Jacob-Steentoft/PowerShell-Scripts/README.md

 # PowerShell-Scripts
-PowerShell that I use on regularly
+PowerShell scripts that I use for work